assaydepot/trialinsights_api_v1/README.md

 #### Request Body
 The only required propery is a `values` array of objects, i.e., "terms" each with `name` and `value` properties. __The values array must include at least 1 primary search name and can have zero or more secondary search names.__

-If more than 1  is provided within the object, then __ALL__ of the name/values terms have to be met for the document to be selected.
+If more than 1 term is provided within the object, then __ALL__ of the name/value terms have to be met for the document to be selected.

-A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ term shown in the tables below.
+A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ name shown in the tables below.

-A `value` is a string or a be a valid JavaScript regular expression.
+A `value` is a simple string or a valid JavaScript regular expression.
 In the latter case, the regular expression will be applied to find matches for the field.
 In this way complex AND/OR expressions can be requested.

 ```
 // Example Request Body